UNCLASSIFIED (U)

 · Forward results to the FBU for determination.

-Volume Methodology: Volumes will be based on totals generated by the performance accounting tool maintained by DOS.
+Volume Methodology: Volumes will be based on totals generated by the performance accounting tool maintained by Department of State.

 Validation Methodology: RFBOs will validate the number of requests sent by the RFBOs and their designees.